nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The Payment Authorization Object is defined as a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) having the following claims:

 * `payment-request` REQUIRED: Original base64url encoded transaction data object of the [payment request](payment-request-schema.json) as it was included in `transaction_data` array of the authorization request.
-* `a2pay` REQUIRED: A2Pay'(SD-JWT VC presentation) containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT (see OpenID4VP section B4.5 [^openid4vp]).
+* `a2pay` REQUIRED: P2Pay(SD-JWT VC presentation) containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT (see OpenID4VP section B4.5 [^openid4vp]).

-The JWT must be signed by the PSP' including a certificate that reliably identifies the PSP' as it is required by article 34 of [Commission Delegated Regulation (EU) 2018/389](https://eba.europa.eu/regulation-and-policy/payment-services-and-electronic-money/regulatory-technical-standards-on-strong-customer-authentication-and-secure-communication-under-psd2).
+The JWT must be signed by the TPP including a certificate that reliably identifies the TPP as it is required by article 34 of [Commission Delegated Regulation (EU) 2018/389](https://eba.europa.eu/regulation-and-policy/payment-services-and-electronic-money/regulatory-technical-standards-on-strong-customer-authentication-and-secure-communication-under-psd2).
 Existing qualified eIDAS certificates already used by Third Party Providers (TPPs) or the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2] may be used.

 The JWT must be digitally signed by the PSP, including a certificate that clearly and reliably identifies the PSP.
 This requirement aligns with Article 34 of [Commission Delegated Regulation (EU) 2018/389](https://eba.europa.eu/regulation-and-policy/payment-services-and-electronic-money/regulatory-technical-standards-on-strong-customer-authentication-and-secure-communication-under-psd2), which outlines obligations for secure communication and authentication in the context of PSD2.